Table of Contents

 The River Windrush trickles through this village below low-hanging bridges made with golden Cotswold stone.
 Another appealing factor of Bourton is its traditional Cotswold cottages.

 There are also plenty of guesthouses, pubs and cafes, my favourite being Bakery on the Water.
-Grab coffee and pastries here before a quick stroll of the village.
+Grab coffee and pastries here before a quick stroll.
 Aim to move on by mid-morning when it gets busy.

 Where to park: You can park at Station Road car park (£5.50 for two hours), Burton Vale Car & Coach Park (£2.50 for two hours) or Rissington Road car park (£2.30 for two hours but a 15-minute walk into town).